Scriptures on peace of mind are written manifestations, reminders, and accounts of what peace of mind should mean for a child of God.

 Indeed, nothing can separate us from God, unless of course, we choose to detach from Him when things get overwhelming.
 It is the reason why attaining the peace and comfort of God is a constant choice we have to make.

 The comfort and the peace of God are always available.
-It is us who make ourselves unavailable by letting constant worry ruin our peace and rob us of our comfort and joy under the wings of our mighty God.
+It is we who make ourselves unavailable by letting constant worry ruin our peace and rob us of our comfort and joy under the wings of our mighty God.
 What power this Bible verse holds if only we choose to trust and have faith in the peace and comfort it offers.

 Bible verses about inner peace